ninjaaron/pyfil/README.rst

 Because these defaults use eval() internally to get value of expressions, statements may not be used. exec() supports statements, but it does not return the value of expressions when they are evaluated.
-When the -q/--quiet flag is used, automatic printing is suppressed, and expressions are evaluated with exec, so statements, such as assignments, may be used.
+When the -x/--exec flag is used, automatic printing is suppressed, and expressions are evaluated with exec, so statements, such as assignments, may be used.
 Values may still be printed explicitly.

+--quite suppresses automatic printing, but eval is still used.

 using multiple expression arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ``rep`` can take as many expressions as desired as arguments.
 When used
-with --quiet, this works pretty much as expected, and assignment must be
+with --exec, this works pretty much as expected, and assignment must be
 done manually.

-Without --quiet, the return value of each expression is assigned to the
+Without --exec, the return value of each expression is assigned to the
 variable ``x``, which can be used in the next expression.
 The final
 value of ``x`` is what is ultimately printed, not any intermediate
 values.